Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Problem formulation

 In order for the convolutions in \eqref{convol1} and \eqref{convol2} to be meaningful everywhere, there exist $p_1 > 0$, $p_2 > 0$ and $p_3 >0$ such that

 given that $\bm{V}$ decays algebraically.
 Otherwise, $\bm{V}$ may decay exponentially or super-exponentially.
-If $\bm{V}$ is referred to as a velocity field, then it has finite total kinetic energy over the whole space because all components decay faster than $O(r^{-1})$ as $r\rightarrow \infty$.
-The finite kinetic energy condition physically makes sense especially when we deal with the velocity fields representing small perturbations \citep[cf.][]{Bolle2020}.
-On the other hand, \citet{Matsushima1997} treated the case that $\psi$ and $\chi$ could be unbounded by considering additional logarithmic terms in $\psi$ and $\chi$ for completeness, extending the use of the poloidal-toroidal decomposition to more general vector fields including the mean axial components.
-In the present study, however, we choose $\bm{V}$ as a linear perturbation of no bulk movement and therefore the logarithmic terms do not need to be considered.
+If $\bm{V}$ is referred to as a velocity field, it has finite total kinetic energy over the entire space since all components decay faster than $O(r^{-1})$ as $r \rightarrow \infty$.
+The finite kinetic energy condition is physically reasonable, especially when dealing with velocity fields representing small perturbations \citep[cf.][]{Bolle2020}.
+On the other hand, \citet{Matsushima1997} considered the case where $\psi$ and $\chi$ could be unbounded by including additional logarithmic terms in $\psi$ and $\chi$, providing a more comprehensive extension of the poloidal-toroidal decomposition to more general vector fields, including the mean axial components.
+However, in the present study, we choose $\bm{V}$ as a linear perturbation of no bulk movement, and therefore the logarithmic terms do not need to be considered.

 Suppressing the gauge freedom by adding restrictions that are independent of $z$ to $\psi$ and $\chi$ , e.g.,

 we can define the following linear and invertible operator $\mathbb{P}: \mathcal{U} ~\rightarrow~ \mathcal{P}$ as